 Tier(s) of Implementation Tier 1 Describe e the key EBP components that will be implemented. program education and empow prevent, recognize, and respon abuse dangers.
 MBF Teen Safety Matters is a c ence based curriculum for elementary school students in grades k-5.
-The ers children and all relevant adults with information and strategies to d appropriately to bullying, cyberbullying, all types of abuse, and digital comprehensive, evidence informative prevention education program for es 6-8 and high school students 9-12. the early identification of socia mplement evidence-based mental health services for students to improve , emotional, or behavioral problems or substance use disorders, as well a s developing social emotional or behavioral problems, depression, anxiety ies, and how these will assist students dealing with trauma and violence. disorders or suicidal tendend Middle School students will rec teachers in specific classes, du focus on topics such as bullying for schools, to make the best u ies, and how these will assist students dealing with trauma and violence. eive lessons based on MBF curriculum that is provided by specific ring electives and/or at lunch.
+The ers children and all relevant adults with information and strategies to d appropriately to bullying, cyberbullying, all types of abuse, and digital comprehensive, evidence informative prevention education program for es 6-8 and high school students 9-12. the early identification of social mplement evidence-based mental health services for students to improve , emotional, or behavioral problems or substance use disorders, as well as s developing social emotional or behavioral problems, depression, anxiety ies, and how these will assist students dealing with trauma and violence. disorders or suicidal tendence Middle School students will rec teachers in specific classes, du focus on topics such as bullying for schools, to make the best us are easy to implement.
+It is pre eive lessons based on MBF curriculum that is provided by specific ring electives and/or at lunch.
 The lessons will be one class period and g, cyberbullying, and abuse.
-The program was developed with schools, no se of existing resources and ensure schools have effective programs that sented in two comprehensive lessons ranging from 35-55 minutes (or in disorders or suicidal tendence Middle School students will rec teachers in specific classes, du focus on topics such as bullying for schools, to make the best u are easy to implement.
-It is pre four shorter lessons) by facilitat Explain how the supports intervention, treatment and rec ies, and how these will assist students dealing with trauma and violence. eive lessons based on MBF curriculum that is provided by specific ring electives and/or at lunch.
+The program was developed with schools, no se of existing resources and ensure schools have effective programs that sented in two comprehensive lessons ranging from 35-55 minutes (or in disorders or suicidal tendence Middle School students will rec teachers in specific classes, du focus on topics such as bullying for schools, to make the best us are easy to implement.
+It is pre four shorter lessons) by facilitat Explain how the supports intervention, treatment and rec eive lessons based on MBF curriculum that is provided by specific ring electives and/or at lunch.
 The lessons will be one class period and g, cyberbullying, and abuse.
 The program was developed with schools, no se of existing resources and ensure schools have effective programs that sented in two comprehensive lessons ranging from 35-55 minutes (or in